KurtE/SaleaeDynamixelAnalyzer/README.md

 # Warning

 This is a WIP and there are no guarantees of any kind.
 Use at your own risk.

+# Limitations

+The currently released version only supports Protocol 1 packets.
+Up till now I have only owned AX-12 servos with maybe one or two AX-18 servos.

+I am currently experimenting with the new XL430-W250 servos, so I started adding Protocol 2 support.
+In this branch I added this Servo type to the types of servos.

+In addition the code now looks for the Protocol 2 packet formats as well as the Protocol 1 packets and hopefully properly extracts the appropriate parameters.

+In addition I have added some support for the SYNC_READ packet which is only available in Protocol 2.
+I have not yet added BULK_READ nor BULK_WRITE.

+Note: there are many places in the code that assumes that starting register and count of registers are limited to one byte values (i.e. 0-255).
+Over time I will try to remove some of these limitations

 # Exporting